GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ENABLE_AUTH
 ```

-A couple of notes:
+   A couple of notes: <br>

    - The variable `ENABLE_AUTH` is a boolean.
 When set to `True`, Tag Engine verifies that the end user is authorized to use `TAG_CREATOR_SA` prior to    processing their tag requests.
-This is the recommended value.
+This is the recommended value. <br>

    - The `tagengine.ini` file also has two variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
 Those determine the names of the tasks queues.
 You do not need to change them.
 If you change their name, you need to change them in the `deploy/variables.tf` as well.<br><br>

 5. Set the Terraform variables:

    Open `deploy/variables.tf` and change the default value for each variable.<br>
    Open `deploy/terraform.tfvars` and set the three remaining variables. <br>
    Save both files.<br><br>

 6. Run the Terraform scripts: